MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-165-data-refresh-slow-refresh-failure-cancel.md

 The Power BI team is working to continually improve dataflow reliability.
 To that end, the team is working on several efforts that will be available in the months ahead. </br>

-It is also recommended to follow the suggestions within [Best practices for designing and developing complex dataflows](https://docs.microsoft.com/power-query/dataflows/best-practices-developing-complex-dataflows).
+It's also recommended to follow the suggestions within [Best practices for designing and developing complex dataflows](https://docs.microsoft.com/power-query/dataflows/best-practices-developing-complex-dataflows).
 You can also review refresh schedules and potentially move refresh times to help avoid contention that leads to these issues. </br>

 As a last resource, you can try swapping the workspace out of Premium to Pro and wait a few minutes.
 Then switch the workspace back to Premium.
 This solution may help to provide relief, but the issue could recur. </br>